jet-net/JetNet/paper.md

 # Acknowledgements

 We thank the `JetNet` community for their support and feedback.
 J.D. and R.K. received support for work related to `JetNet` provided by the U.S. Department of Energy (DOE), Office of Science, Office of High Energy Physics Early Career Research Program under Award No. DE-SC0021187, the DOE, Office of Advanced Scientific Computing Research under Award No. DE-SC0021396 (FAIR4HEP).
 R.K. was partially supported by the LHC Physics Center at Fermi National Accelerator Laboratory, managed and operated by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the DOE.
-C.P. was supported by the EXperiential Projects for Accelerated Networking and Development (EXPAND) mentorship program at UC San Diego.
+C.P. was supported by the Experiential Projects for Accelerated Networking and Development (EXPAND) mentorship program at UC San Diego.

 # References